fbertone/blog.fbertone.it/_posts/2017-08-27-write-data-in-bitcoin-blockchain.md

 })
 ```

 After that, we need to create a new wallet (or initialise an existing one).
-I will just create a new one to keep things short.

 ```javascript
 client.createNewWallet(walletName, walletPass, walletCB)